Ijwu/Archipelago.MultiClient.Net.Analyzers/README.md

 cause undesirable side effects on the element, as well as prevent it from being sent to the server at all.
 Instead, it is recommended to use a compound assignment operator to apply edits directly to the `DataStorageHelper`.

+This analyzer also offers a corresponding fix action "Make DataStorage access inline" on variable declarations, which will remove the offending declaration and inline it at all usage sites.

 **Incorrect Code:**

 ```cs